p-hlp/distributed-source-separation/backend/separation-service/README.md

 ## How to use

-start appliation - `uvicorn app.main:app --reload`
+start appliation - `uvicorn app.main:app --reload --port 8000`